 The role of technology in facilitating sexual offences against children has significantly evolved over the years, as has our understanding of sexual offending behaviour and the manifestation of these activities on the Internet.
 We know that more needs to be done to identify and support child victims of sexual abuse, identify offenders, and reduce the availability of child sexual abuse material.

-Project Arachnid is currently discovering approximately 80,000 unique images per month that require analyst assessment and this number has been steadily increasing each month by 5% to 18%.
+Project Arachnid is currently discovering over 500,000 unique images per month that require analyst assessment and this number has been steadily increasing each month.
 Analyst assessment is triggered when Project Arachnid comes across a webpage with images that are suspect in nature.
 Other images on the page are also reviewed as they are likely to involve child sexual exploitation.

 The use of cryptographic hashes immensely aids in the detection of child sexual abuse material that has been previously assessed by analysts within the tipline.
 It not only allows us to reduce the exposure of analysts to very difficult material, but also provides the tipline the opportunity to minimize the harm and re-victimization of the child displayed in the material by reducing the continued viewing of that material.